 Amendments to Cyprus Divorce Laws

-The Laws amending the Marriage Law (104/03), the Family Courts Law (23/90) and the Attempted Conciliation and Spiritual Dissolution of Marriage Law (22/90) have now been published in the Official Gazette of the Republic of Cyprus.
+The Laws amending the Marriage Law (104/03), the Family Courts Law (23/90) and the Attempted Conciliation and Spiritual Resolution of Marriage Law (22/90) have now been published in the Official Gazette of the Republic of Cyprus.

 1. The irretrievable breakdown of the marriage to which the presumption of irretrievable breakdown is satisfied in case of bigamy, adultery, desertion or violence against the plaintiff or the child.